 MDHHS has a program called Rapid Response Staffing Resources, which is designed to aid long-term care facilities facing staffing shortages due to COVID-19 across the state.
-The newly expanded program through 22nd Century Technologies, Inc. offers up to 120 hours of staffing to facilities in any part of the state.
-In addition, new staffing options have been added to include licensed practical nurses, social workers, direct care workers, dietary aides, dietary cooks, and environmental services staff.
-This is in addition to registered nurses, certified nursing assistants, personal care aides or resident care assistants.
+The recently expanded program through 22nd Century Technologies, Inc. (TSCTI), ATC Healthcare, and P.I.E.
+Management.
+It offers up to 120 hours or less of staffing to facilities in any part of the state.